Running with a dog has become increasingly popular over the last few years.

 According to the American College of Veterinary Surgeons, brachycephalic means ‘short headed’.

-Adding that ‘these dog breeds have been bred to have short muzzles and noses and because of this the throats and breathing passages in these dogs are frequently undersized or flattened’.
+Because of this, the throats and breathing passages in these dogs are frequently undersized or flattened.

 This in turn makes it harder for the dog to breathe properly, resulting in breathing difficulties.